dojo/docs/quickstart/data/usingdatastores/filteringitems.rst

     ...
   });

-So,in general, any option that would affect the behavior of a query, such as making it case insensitive or doing a deep scan where it scans a hierarchy of items instead of just the top level items (the deep:true option), in a store belongs in the queryOptions argument.
+So, in general, any option that would affect the behavior of a query, such as making it case insensitive or doing a deep scan where it scans a hierarchy of items instead of just the top level items (the deep:true option), in a store belongs in the queryOptions argument.

 Flexible store syntax